top of page

 I figured out how to properly switch between contexts outside of the event I was switching in - this allowed for a much more streamlined approach throughout the project while only clogging up a single area of the blueprint.

-Here is that section of spaghetti code at the very top of the blueprint, which allows for a more structured approach to context switching.
+Here is that section at the very top of the blueprint, which allows for a more structured approach to context switching.
 Since I want the player to be able to use multiple different weapons and types of weapon, I have set up a way for the player to seamlessly switch contexts when they equip a weapon - now, if they equip a melee weapon in their right hand, the GunR and NoWeaponR contexts will be removed and the MeleeR context added (not shown because they aren't made yet, hold yer horses)

 Updated input types so there's no chance of mis-typing or needing to go up to the Switch